kazewong/flowMC/README.md

     * Jaxlib
     * equinox

-To visualize the inference results in the examples, we requrie the following packages in addtion to the above:
+To visualize the inference results in the examples, we require the following packages in addition to the above:

     * matplotlib
     * corner